AlexanderGTumanov/RdDiff/README.md

 <<CoordinateDifferentiation`;
 ```
 ## Usage
-This package is designed to perform various operations on d-dimensional functions, vectors, and tensors that respect the ``SO(d)`` symmetry (meaning that they depend exclusively on the distances between points).
+This package is designed to perform various operations on d-dimensional functions, vectors, and tensors that respect the ``SO(d)`` symmetry of the space (meaning that they depend exclusively on distances between the points).
 The metric signature is irrelevant, as the code does not rely on it.
-That being said, it is the user's responsibility to ensure the correct placement of upper and lower indices.
 The package's notation can be summarized in the following table,

 | Object                                | Notation            |
 | --------                              | -------             |